 Less Than Significant Impact/No Changes or New Information.
 All identified housing opportunities and related capacities under the 2021-2029 are consistent with CWP land use designations.
 The CWP analyzed the potential of significant impacts to biological resources for the properties that were designated to allow development.
 An increase in the number of units anticipated to be developed under the Housing Element for some subareas relative to the CWP buildout would not alter the impact findings, mitigation, or significance findings relative to the certified CWP PEIR.
-Moreover, as described in the Housing Element Technical Report, the Housing Element avoided identifying new capacity for vacant sites in the Mountain region in part because of sensitive biological resources, and also did not consider any sites with protected biological resources as underutilized sites for housing capacity.
+Moreover, as described in the Housing Element Technical Report, the Housing Element avoided identifying new capacity for vacant sites in the Mountain region in part because of sensitive biological resources.
 Capacity increases focused on the Valley region; because of the developed nature of this region it is not characterized by significant biological resources.
 The CWP PEIR identified potential impacts to special status species and vegetation communities as significant, unavoidable impacts.
 Housing development in accordance with the 2021-2029 Housing Element would not result in a new significant impact or an increase in the severity of these impacts.
 Moreover, housing development that is not exempt from CEQA would be subject to MM BIO-1, which would reduce potential impacts.